Airdrawndagger: Background

 The album is named after the term "air-drawn dagger", which was used in William Shakespeare's Macbeth to characterise an emotional outburst.
 The album is entirely instrumental, and has a different sound from Sasha's other work, such as the Xpander EP.
 Its tone is more atmospheric and relaxed compared to his mix albums.
-In a 2013 interview with Dupspot, Sasha stated that the production of this album had relied heavily on use of the Roland JD-800 and the Waldorf WAVE synthesizers, describing them as "the sound of Airdrawndagger".
+In a 2013 interview with Dubspot, Sasha stated that the production of this album had relied heavily on use of the Roland JD-800 and the Waldorf WAVE synthesizers, describing them as "the sound of Airdrawndagger".
 In press releases and marketing, the album was advertised as Sasha's "debut artist album", despite The Qat Collection's release in 1994.
 Sources reviewing the album largely acknowledged this and described Airdrawndagger as his debut, with notable exceptions including The Guardian, who wrote that "he released [his debut album] in 1994, the underwhelming Qat Collection, but that has been erased, Stalin-style, from his history".